andressanchezr4/GesamtProteinSuperposition/README.md

-# Protein Superposition by Gesamnt
+# Protein Superposition by Gesamt
 Given an UniProt ID, GesamtImplementation.py downloads all the pdbs for that UniProt ID and superposes them in a single pdb file.

 It reproduces both the "3D view of superposed structures" with and without ligands for a given uniprot.
 Example: [O94788](https://www.ebi.ac.uk/pdbe/pdbe-kb/proteins/O94788).